-In the first quarter of 2014, WHL raised approximately \$1.1 billion of capital consisting of \$907.3 million in common equity and \$226.6 million in preference equity.
+In the first quarter of 2014, WHL raised approximately \$1.1 billion of capital consisting of \$907.3 million in common equity and \$226.6 million in preferred equity.
 Through its wholly-owned subsidiary, Arch Reinsurance Ltd. ("ARL"), Arch invested \$100.0 million and acquired approximately 11% of the Company's common equity.
+Due to share repurchase activities undertaken during the year, Arch's ownership percentage stands at 12.6% at December 31, 2019.